redis/redis-doc/commands/info.md

 *   `loading_start_time`: Epoch-based timestamp of the start of the load operation
 *   `loading_total_bytes`: Total file size
+*   `loading_rdb_used_mem`: The memory usage of the server that had generated the RDB file at the time of the file's creation
 *   `loading_loaded_bytes`: Number of bytes already loaded
 *   `loading_loaded_perc`: Same value expressed as a percentage
 *   `loading_eta_seconds`: ETA in seconds for the load to be complete